-NOTE: The following index is derived from the topic WORKERS COMPENSATION in the General Index to Oregon Revised Statutes.
-Certain citations may not be applicable to this publication.
+NOTE: The following index is derived from the topic WORKERS COMPENSATION and from selected citations from the topic FARM LABOR in the General Index to Oregon Revised Statutes.
+Some ORS sections cited may not be included in this publication but have been retained for informational purposes.